Our complete guide to event social media marketing

 The overarching strategy

 Like it or not, social media is everywhere.
-If you’re an organiser, it’s key to promoting your event and connecting with attendees.
+If you’re an organiser, event social media is key to promoting your event and connecting with attendees.

 It can be a daunting task to tackle social media when you already have a million planning and logistical tasks on your event or conference to-do list.
 And people often think of social media event marketing as a time-consuming task that doesn’t deliver any real value.
 But when it comes to the marketing channels that drive hype, engagement and attendance, social media is right near the top.
 One of the best feelings in the world is walking into your conference and seeing it full with people.
 Social media can help get you there.